EchoFreeCore/TOS-7/README.md

-# TOS/7

-TOS/7 Embedded System
-POSIX.1-1988
+#TOS-7

-Userland in TOS/7 is not an ecosystem.
+TOS-7 is not an ecosystem
-It is a toolkit.

-A set of static tools — understandable, maintainable, rebuildable.

 It is UNIX as it was meant to be:
 A small number of well-crafted programs that work together, speak via file descriptors, and don’t overstep.